-Bulgaria: What looks good to visiting EU commissioners and what doesn’t
+Bulgaria: What looks good to visiting EU Commissioners and what doesn’t

 When EU Commissioners come to Sofia, because of Bulgaria’s EU Council Presidency, it does look good when that city actually has a proper road which they can use to get to their hotels and meeting halls from the airport.
-The fact that this approach road was inaugurated only hours before they arrive, and 11 years after the big airport terminal was built, is a little weird.
+The fact that this approach road was inaugurated only hours before their arrival, and 11 years after the big airport terminal was built, is a little weird.

 When EU Commissioners come to Sofia and they are being taken to an EU Presidency Opening Ceremony at the National Theatre Ivan Vazov, where they will be able to enjoy an impressive cultural programme with the Eva Quartet and the band Bulgara, after listening to the obligatiry speeches, this will give them a good impression of Sofia, of Bulgaria and its EU Council Presidency.